-The role of a project manager in business is an important one.
+In business, the role of a project manager is an important one.
 However, many people do not understand what the role entails.
 The role of a project manager can be employed across a variety of industries and is not specific to one type of business.
 Typically, a project manager will have specific skills in an industry and have a vast knowledge of many aspects of that business.

 A project manager role can seem a little unclear if you don’t know what the person in that role does, however, anyone with a great skillset and some heavy knowledge in their field can become a project manager.
 The role can span different levels of industry and can involve everyone from entry-level to senior corporate management.